-A tenant triggers a slice request in the Slice Activator, which is, in essence, a Graphical User Interface (GUI) designed to receive the slice specifications.
-These could be deducted by the service graph, i.e., a description of the service hosted by the slice, along with any geographic (e.g., edge cloud location to host a service function) and resource specific constraints.
-This partial description of the slice is further refined by the Slice Specification Processor, that will introduce in the slice specification the slice graph, i.e., slice-segments and their necessary connections, along with a mapping between the latter and the service components.
+A tenant triggers a slice request in the Slice Activator, which could be a Graphical User Interface (GUI) designed to receive the slice specifications.
+This specification could be derived by the service graph, i.e., a description of the service to be hosted by the slice, along with any geographic (e.g., edge cloud location to host a service function) and resource specific constraints.
+This partial description of the slice is further refined by the Slice Specification Processor, which details the slice specification adding the slice graph, i.e., slice-segments and their necessary connections, along with a mapping between the latter and the service components.

-The Slice Builder receives this specification and is responsible for: (i) initiating the resource discovery process in the Marketplace, (ii) deciding the final resource selection based on the available slice-segment received from the former, (iii) resource instantiation through contacting the DC Controllers of each slice-segment, and finally, (iv) communicating this information to the Slice Resource Orchestrator in order to finalise the end-to-end slice creation and to proceed with the related activation.
+The Slice Builder receives this specification and is responsible for: (i) initiating the resource discovery process in the Marketplace, (ii) resource selection based on the available slice-segments received from the former, (iii) resource instantiation via contacting the DC Controllers of each slice-segment, and finally, (iv) communicating this information to the Slice Resource Orchestrator in order to finalise the end-to-end slice creation and proceed with the required activation.

 The Slice Broker is the main Marketplace component.
-Its role consists in receiving a slice request in the form of a "partial" slice description, decomposing it into a number of single slice-segment resource requests addressed to the appropriate DC and WAN Slice Agents, and compiling a response back to the Builder.
+Its role consists of receiving a slice request in the form of a "partial" slice description, decomposing it into a number of single slice-segment resource requests addressed to the appropriate DC and WAN Slice Agents, and compiling a response back to the Builder.
 This response includes alternative proposals for each slice-segment from providers that hold the resources to accommodate them.
-Each proposal can potentially include information regarding cost or quality characteristics (among others) that will be used by the Builder to make the overall decision on the "best" end-to-end slice configuration.
+Each proposal can potentially include information regarding cost or quality characteristics that will be used by the Builder to make the most appropriate (in terms of matching requirements) end-to-end slice configuration decision.

 Two highly interconnected components reside on the resource providers' domain.
 The Slice Agent, responsible for replying to Broker requests by checking current resource availability, and the DC or WAN Controller.
-A controller is responsible for creating a slice-segment, i.e., for managing the provider's resources that will be offered to the NECOS ecosystem; allocating resources on-demand as requested by the
+A controller is responsible for creating a slice-segment, i.e., for managing the provider's resources that will be offered to the NECOS ecosystem; allocating resources on-demand as requested by the Builder; deploying on-demand VIMs and monitoring services for the slice-segment; and for any end-of-life operations, e.g., slice-segment decommission.

-Fig. 2: Slice workflow overview
+Fig. 2: Slice workflow overview.